 Synecticsworld’s designed creative immersion exercises for new learning and new strategies, services and products.
 The immersion exercises included:

 - Visiting retailers who had made it ‘easy’ for their customers.
-Retailers such as Jordan’s Furniture, The Home Depot, Barnes and Noble, and Snip-its
+Retailers such as Jordan’s Furniture, The Home Depot, Barnes and Noble, and Snip-its, or other online stores like NW Rugs that have great variety for any home

 - Exploring the concept of “what it means to be easy” from the consumer point of view